WBE

 HOW IT WORKS

-1. Register Your Team (as whole class or groups of 5-6 students)
+1. Register Your Team (as whole class or groups of 5-6 students).

-KEY DATES
+KEY DATES FOR 2024

-TBD - Pre Launch - Links, instructions, timeline, grading criteria and expectations available on IWBI website.
+August 15 - Pre Launch - Links, instructions, timeline, grading criteria and expectations available on IWBI website.
 Complete Registrations, finalize teams, ideas, biz plan template and rules.
 Each school to determine specific launch day according to their course schedule.

-TBD - IWBI Launch - User and Admin access to WBE Financial Workbooks
+September 15 - IWBI Launch - User and Admin access to WBE Financial Workbooks

-TBD - Announcement of awards and return of project scores for grading to faculty (project grades can be provided earlier if needed to accommodate school course schedules).
+December 6 - Announcement of awards and return of project scores for grading to faculty (project grades can be provided earlier if needed to accommodate school course schedules).

-EACH TEAM SUBMITS
+EACH TEAM SUBMITS:

-Business Plan including Cost of Goods Financials – Mission, vision and goals of the winery, outline sales and marketing strategies and conduct a competitive analysis for their wine. (view template).
-Teams will also use our proprietary calculators to work up cost of goods, wine FOB selling price, plus distribution and pricing financials for selling wine in retail, online and restaurants.
+Cost of Goods and Wine Pricing Financials – Teams will also use the winebusinesseducation.com proprietary financial calculators to work up cost of goods, wine FOB selling price, plus distribution and pricing financials for selling wine in retail, online and restaurants.
+Detailed templates are provided for guidance.

 SUPPORT FOR FACULTY AND STUDENTS

-2. Direct collaboration with Tim Hanni, MW for support and communication of program.
-For students, and faculty.
+2. Direct collaboration with Tim Hanni, MW for support and communication of program for students, and faculty.

 3. Faculty roles are simple - introduce program and monitor ongoing progress.